mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 {{<img src="ready-to-ship.jpg" caption="We keep pre-assembled Voyager 2 devices in ready-to-ship boxes at our office." alt="Photo of Voyager 2 in cardboard shipping box" maxWidth="500px">}}

 The benefit is that our already flexible hours become more flexible.
 Currently, we staff the TinyPilot office six days per week.
-If we have a 3PL vendor, nobody needs to be at the office in any particular time window as long as we're assembling enough devices to keep orders flowing.
+If we have a 3PL vendor, nobody needs to be at the office on any particular day as long as we're assembling enough devices to keep orders flowing.

 We'd free up physical space in our office, as boxes and packing material eat up a lot of real estate in our small office.